'Rata Wenuwen Hiru - Sahana Yaathra' - continued today

 Accordingly, all courts complexes including the Aluthkade Courts Complex in Colombo District, the Ministry of Education and the Cultural Ministry were disinfected today.

-A donation of protective clothing and equipment was also donated to Welikada Prison alongside the ‘Rata Wenewen Hiru Sahana Yathra’ initiative
+Protective clothing and equipment were also donated to Welikada Prison alongside the ‘Rata Wenuwen Hiru Sahana Yathra’ initiative.